firedaway/Alignment-Keys/README.md

 # Alignment-Keys
 Not sure why roblox removed this in the first place..
-One of the most useful features
+One of the most useful features, especially for obby games

 ## Directions
 Option 1: Create a LocalScript in your Roblox Studio Explorer under StarterPlayer -> StarterPlayerScripts and paste the code from "source.lua" into the editor